Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

 Yes, there is an emergency phone, and a staff member can be reached in case of emergency 24-hours a day, seven days a week.

 We believe that continuity of care for a child is extremely important.
-The IICAPS team works closely with the family to work out the best after-care plan, including making referrals to other providers.
+The IICAPS team works closely with the family during treatment to connect them with resources and supports and establish an aftercare plan.